Women Helping Women 2025 panelist and moderator on stage

 Become A 2026 Sponsor Today

-Women Helping Women is Mind & Spirit Counseling Center’s annual fundraising event, dedicated to ensuring no one is turned away from mental health care due to insurance status or financial circumstances.
-Proceeds support counseling and education for women, children, and families who are uninsured, underinsured, or facing financial hardship.
+Sponsorship opportunities for Women Helping Women are still available.
+This annual event supports Mind & Spirit Counseling Center’s mission to ensure no one is turned away from mental health care due to insurance status or financial circumstances.
+As a sponsor, you play a vital role in expanding access to counseling and education for women, children, and families facing financial barriers—helping strengthen the well-being of our entire community.

 Thank you to our current 2026 sponsors and donors for supporting our 28th Annual Women Helping Women luncheon!